syedmba/whatsapp-bot/README.md

 # WhatsApp Messaging Bot
 This bot is designed for you to be able to send your holiday well-wishes to all your friends and family without having to use broadcast lists.

+### Version Info
+v1.0 Current image upload is in the form of a sticker.

 ### Methodology
 The bot uses an exported contact list in csv format with contact names and numbers listed.